lando/lando/docs/cli/usage.md

-  init [method]            Initialize a lando app, optional methods: github, pantheon list                     List all lando apps logs [appname]           Get logs for app in current directory or [appname] open [url]               Open the app in a web browser poweroff                 Spin down all lando related containers rebuild [appname]        Rebuilds app in current directory or [appname] restart [appname]        Restarts app in current directory or [appname]
+  init [method]            Initialize a lando app, optional methods: github, pantheon list                     List all lando apps logs [appname]           Get logs for app in current directory or [appname] poweroff                 Spin down all lando related containers rebuild [appname]        Rebuilds app in current directory or [appname] restart [appname]        Restarts app in current directory or [appname]